enev13/findapet/README.md

 | tests/utils/random.py          | 35      | 0      | 100%    |
 | tests/utils/utils.py           | 6       | 0      | 100%    |
 | **TOTAL**                      | **985** | **23** | **98%** |

+## To Do
+- Add model and schema for Adoptions
+- Implement the adoption workflow
+- Add authorization dependency for each endpoint, based on user privileges
+- Functionality for saving a pet to "Favourites"